cristina-gorrino/work-day-planner/README.md

 ## Visuals

-Below are some examples of the look and functionality of this app.
+Below is an example of the look and functionality of this app.

 ![Work schedule planner with events saved](./assets/images/day_planner_with_events.png "Save events in your schedule")